Important Steps to Take Before You Recycle a Mobile Phone Number

 Double Check All Your Multi-Factor Authentication Prompts

-To make sure you update your mobile number in all of the online accounts that require it, double-check to see if there are any MFA prompts.
-If so then enter a password for this form and verify its success by receiving an SMS message back from us before proceeding with next steps!
+To make sure you update your mobile number in all your online accounts, double-check for any multi-factor authentication prompts.
+If you see one, enter your password and verify the update by receiving an SMS message before moving on.

 Review Your Text Message History for Anything You’ve Missed